Sovrient

 Evidentiary Admissibility.

-When billions move on a single measurement, the question is not whether the data is available — it is whether the data is provably correct, reproducible, and non-manipulated.
+When billions move on a single measurement, the question is not whether the data is available — it is whether the data is provably consistent, replayable, and non-manipulated under declared scope.
 OSINT-grade data is being used in settlement-grade systems.
 That gap is structural, not ideological.

 01